 Why Marriages Fail

 Research has found that marriages fail for several reasons.
 Marrying too young is a common denominator in divorces.
 In fact, emotional immaturity can result in many arguments and the inability to see beyond their perspective, which is vital in a relationship.
 A lack of preparation is another common cause of divorce because an unstable living environment brings about its own set of challenges.
+The lack of time talking with each other and the failure of husband and wife to ask some of the most sensitive questions in married life may also lead to divorce.
 Financial struggles also add to the pressure of preparing for a life together as this can result in unmet expectations of a spouse.
 Moreover, a couple claiming they are no longer in love may be due to unrealistic expectations of a partnership.
 Other reasons for divorce are inequality, mistreatment, and subjection to abuse and dysfunction.

 A High Percentage of Marriages End in Divorce

 Many people fear getting married due to the risk of divorce, and they’re not wrong in their thinking.
 Unfortunately, based on the divorce statistics, the average divorce rate is quite high.
 About 40 to 45% of marriages in the US end in divorce.
 Even in other parts of the world, the rate remains 4.08 divorces for every 1000 married persons.

 When we look at the reasons many couples file for divorce, they are all similar.
 They all believe they share irreconcilable differences.
 The impacts of daily life and struggles definitely alter or even diminish feelings over time.
 Depending on your relationship’s nature, you will discover things that may or may not be a deal-breaker.
 Some couples aren’t honest about the life they wish to lead and may have different goals.
 Moreover, over time, many issues rise to the surface that didn’t seem problematic in the relationship initially, whereas later they make life very difficult.